Super Mario Bros. Crossover: Development

 The game was created by Jay Pavlina.
 Further development is done by Zach Robinson, Mathew Valente, et al. Music was emulated with Blargg's Game Music Emu.
 It took 15 months to create.
 It was written using ActionScript 3, and made in Adobe Flash CS5.

-The game was instantly very popular on Newgrounds where it was first posted.
+The game was instantly popular on Newgrounds where it was first posted.
 After its first six hours online, the game had 12,000 views and had won two awards.
 His next update, version 1.2, released on December 15, 2010, included Sophia the 3rd as a playable character, as well as some minor bugfixes.
 Versions 1.0 and 1.1 were called Super Mario Crossover.

 Version 2.0, released on February 9, 2012, added Luigi and Bass as playable characters.
-The update will also allow the user to switch between various graphical looks resembling other games from the Super Mario Bros. series, including Super Mario Land 2: 6 Golden Coins and Super Mario Bros.
+The update also allowed the user to switch between various graphical looks resembling other games from the Super Mario Bros. series, including Super Mario Land 2: 6 Golden Coins and Super Mario Bros.
 3.

-On March 29, 2012, Zach Robinson made a poll deciding which game between Super Mario Bros.: The Lost Levels and Super Mario Bros.
+In March 2012, Zach Robinson made a poll deciding which game between Super Mario Bros.: The Lost Levels and Super Mario Bros.
 Special will end up being in a future update.
-While Super Mario Bros.: The Lost Levels received more votes, Jay Pavlina showed more interest in Special, which was slated for inclusion in Version 3.0.
+While Super Mario Bros.: The Lost Levels received more votes, Jay Pavlina showed more interest in Special, which was slated for inclusion in version 3.0.
 He later released The Lost Levels in version 3.1, slated as the last major release.

 An Atari-style version of Super Mario Bros.
-Crossover was also created as an April Fools' joke, but the graphics and music have since been incorporated into Version 3.0.
+Crossover was also created as an April Fools' joke, but the graphics and music have since been incorporated into version 3.0.

 In November 2014, all non Exploding Rabbit related topics on the Exploding Rabbit forums were moved to "New Game Plus" at www.new-game-plus.com, a new site that was not owned by Pavlina.
 New Game Plus lasted for three years until it closed down in November 2017 due to lack of funds to keep the server up.

-A WebGL port of the game was planned under Version 4.0 with an experimental preview, but it was ultimately canceled due to getting a demanding job.
+A WebGL port of the game was planned under version 4.0 with an experimental preview, but it was ultimately canceled due to getting a demanding job.